gongahkia/the-sandbox/python/learning_fastapi_and_supabase/README.md

 * Modern web framework for building complete backends with out-of-the-box API endpoints + clean documentation in Python
 * Built on top of Starlette and Pydantic
-* Automatic generates API documentation with OpenAPI in the browser
+* Automatic generates API documentation with FastAPI in the browser
 * Leverages asynchronous programming with async and await, allowing it to handle multiple requests concurrently without blocking operations

 ## Usage